 Great British Walks

 Get your walking shoes on, bring the dog and come and enjoy some of our wonderful walks through fine Herefordshire countryside.
-We have three waymarked paths over the 'Capability' brown parkland, through the woods or around the lake.
-We're open from 10am and you can pick up a leaflet when you arrive at reception or follow the signs around the park.
+We have three waymarked paths over the 'Capability' Brown parkland, through the woods or around the lake.
+We're open from 10am and you can pick up details of each walk in the tile below or follow the signs around the park when you get here.
 There is always something different to see whether it's the hydrangeas in the park or the herons nesting on the lake.
 There is even a den building area in the woods.

 A Virgin Balloon Flight is an experience of a lifetime and a unique way to see beautiful Britain from the sky.
 Rise above the picturesque Georgian mansion and grounds of Berrington on an airborne adventure.
 This fantastic three to four hour experience starts with a pilot greeting and safety session, followed by the opportunity to help inflate the balloon ready for lift off.
 Spend an hour in the air floating above the stunning Herefordshire countryside before landing and celebrating with a traditional Champagne toast.

 After exploring one of Brown's final landscapes, why not take a trip to find out where it all began?

 Croome was 'Capability' Brown's first complete landscape and is only about 30 miles away from Berrington.